About this Project and Exhibition

 Host

 This website is hosted by Khamseen: Islamic Art History Online.
-In early 2023, Khamseen kindly agreed to support the project by hosting it on its website.
-This entailed giving it its own website URL, seating it within its Projects tab, and awarding it a seed grant.
+In early 2023, Khamseen kindly agreed to support the project by giving it its own website URL and web hosting platform and seating it within its Projects tab.
 As the host, Khamseen is responsible for the website’s security and maintenance, in collaboration with the University of Michigan’s LSA TS and ITS.
 Khamseen also supports the website’s marketing on social media.

 Funding

-Since 2023, this project and website have been partially supported by academic grants.
+This project and website have been partially supported by academic grants and partially unfunded.
 Funding has been generously provided by:

-- Department of the History of Art, University of Michigan: seed grant awarded through Khamseen to Overton in March 2023
+- Department of the History of Art, University of Michigan: seed grant awarded to Overton in March 2023

 - Persian Heritage Foundation: research grant awarded to Overton in October 2023